chisomruth/chisomruth/README.md

 ### Hi there 👋

 # 💫 About Me:
-💼 I'm currently working on machine-learning projects<br>🔬 I'm looking to collaborate on Deep learning research projects<br>❓🙋‍♀️ Ask me about Machine-learning theories and concepts<br>🤪 Fun Fact: I am a knowledge freak<br>👋 How to reach me: my socials<br>🙋‍♀️ pronouns:she
+💼 I'm currently working on machine-learning projects<br>🔬 I'm looking to collaborate on Deep learning research projects<br>❓🙋‍♀️ Ask me about Machine-learning theories and concepts<br>🤪 Fun Fact: I love research and I  am a knowledge freak<br>👋 How to reach me: my socials<br>🙋‍♀️ pronouns: she

 ## 🌐 Socials: